Instruction in Latin: Poland

+Romania

+Latin is a compulsory subject in 7th grade.
+Latin is also taught in high school, but only at humanities specialisations and theological seminaries.
+Students studying social sciences are taught latin in grades 9 and 10, and those specialising on philology study latin in all four years of highschool.
+Also, latin is a subject (usually optional) at some faculties, such as theology, law, philosophy and letters (linguistics).

 Spain

 Latin is a compulsory subject for all those who study humanities (students can select from three sorts of study: sciences, humanities or a mixture) in grades 11 and 12.

 Switzerland

 Since the 1980s when about half of all Gymnasium (grammar school, type of secondary leading to university entry) students had Latin, the language took a deep dip.
 After modest recovery in the past years about one fifth of all students at the Gymnasium nowadays take some years of Latin.
 There are regional differences: whereas in few cantons like Uri the language is not being taught any more, in Appenzell, Graubünden und Glarus and Zürich around 40% of Gymnasium students take Latin.

 United Kingdom

 In the first half of the 20th century, Latin was taught in approximately 25% of schools.
 However, from the 1960s, universities gradually began to abandon Latin as an entry requirement for Medicine and Law degrees.
 After the introduction of the Modern Language General Certificate of Secondary Education in the 1980s, Latin began to be replaced by other languages in many schools.
 Latin is still taught in a small number, particularly private schools.
 Three British exam boards offer Latin, OCR, SQA and WJEC.
 In 2006, it was dropped by the exam board AQA.

+At GCSE level, Latin is one of the least studied subjects.
+In June 2023, there were 2,954 candidates for the WJEC Latin exam.
+In the same year, 5605 candidates sat the OCR exam.

+Around 20.4% of secondary schools in the UK offer Latin (966 schools).
+This is made up of a somewhat even split of 514 state schools and 452 independent schools.
+59.9% of independent schools offer Latin compared to only 12.9% of state schools.
+Date for this section is taken from a report titled "Access to Latin" by the Cambridge School Classics Project.